 Renew your ID card

 The cost for your license will remain at $9 per year.
-Also, if you have any endorsements, such as a motorcycle or CDL you’ll pay an additional year for them too.
-See also: WA driver license renewal period is changing from 5 to 6 years.
+If you have any endorsements, such as a motorcycle or CDL, you’ll pay an additional year for them too.
+See also: WA driver license renewal period is changing from 5 to 6 years

 How to renew your ID card